PRAYER - Worship Commission

 New Life in Christ: All of us are called to a deeper relationship with Christ in the community of his Church.
 Come and join us as Intentional Disciples of Christ!

-Wedding Information: Here is some helpful information about Weddings at our parish church.
-Congratulations on your engagement to be married!
+Wedding Information: Here is some information about Weddings at our parish.
+Congratulations and blessings to you on your engagement to be married!

 Wedding Readings: Here are the Scripture readings for the sacrament of Holy Matrimony.
 Everyone may benefit by reflecting on these inspired teachings.